CK23004/TheJungleSnake/README.md

-# snakefoot
+# TheJungleSnake

-snakefoot is an remake of the old version of the snake game which we used to play earlier.
+TheJungleSnake is an remake of the old version of the snake game which we used to play earlier.

 It is written in purely in python.